Asking Too Much

 "Asking Too Much" is a song by American heavy metal band All That Remains.
 The song was released as a single from their sixth album, A War You Cannot Win, on March 18, 2013, and a music video was released to YouTube on April 30, 2013.
 In the US, it peaked at number fourteen on the Mainstream Rock Tracks chart.
+Loudwire claimed that the song was "very melodic and memorable".